fjiang212/my-notes/certifications/hdpcd-spark.md

 >Try explicitly specify sc.textFile("file:///path to the file/").
 The error occurs when Hadoop environment is set.
 >SparkContext.textFile internally calls org.apache.hadoop.mapred.FileInputFormat.getSplits, which in turn uses org.apache.hadoop.fs.getDefaultUri if schema is absent.
 This method reads "fs.defaultFS" parameter of Hadoop conf.
 If you set HADOOP_CONF_DIR environment variable, the parameter is usually set as "hdfs://..."; otherwise "file://".
 >HDP `core-site.xml` set fs.defaultFS as `hdfs://sandbox.hortonworks.com:8020`

+> def textFile(path: String, minPartitions: Int = defaultMinPartitions): RDD[String]
+> Read a text file from HDFS, a local file system (available on all nodes), or any Hadoop-supported file system URI, and return it as an RDD of Strings(`array of line string`).

 ### Persist an RDD in memory or on disk
 ### Perform Spark transformations on an RDD
 ### Perform Spark actions on an RDD